alphagov/govuk-frontend/src/components/textarea/README.md

 ## Guidance

-More information about when to use textarea can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/textarea "Guidance on the use of Textarea on GOV.UK Design System").
+Find out when to use the Textarea component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/textarea).

 ## Quick start examples